Last updated: April, 2021

 Adders use their venom to subdue their prey, mainly lizards and small mammals.
 The venom is designed to incapacitate their prey by causing haemotoxic effects which effects their blood cells and tissues.

-Sometimes they do ‘dry bites’ where no venom is injected, although you may still have some symptoms from the bite.
-First aid response is the same as you won’t know if venom has been injected or not until you are assessed in hospital.
+Sometimes they do ‘dry bites’ where no venom is injected, although you may still have some symptoms from the bite area.
+First aid response is the same as above as you won’t know if venom has been injected or not until you are assessed in hospital.
+It has been known for people to not realise they’ve been bitten by an adder.
+They may have sat down near it without seeing it and felt a sharp ‘scratch’ and thought it was vegetation.
+However, the symptoms will soon appear and should alert you to the possibility that this person has been bitten by an adder.

 Can you die from an adder bite?

-Statistically you have more chance of being killed by a wasp than dying from a bite from Britain’s only venomous snake.
+Statistically you have more chance of being killed by a wasp than dying from an adder bite.
 The last death from an adder bite in the UK was in 1975.
-With increased response emergency services times and awareness of the public, an adder bite today will probably mean a trip to the hospital and possibly an overnight stay for observations.
-Very rarely, people have severe reactions to the venom so it’s always best to seek medical help if you’re bitten.
+Since then, quicker response times from emergency services and increased awareness of the public means that an adder bite today will probably mean a trip to the hospital and possibly an overnight stay for observations.
+Very rarely, people have severe reactions to the venom so it’s always best to seek medical advice if someone is bitten.

 If the casualty is a child or an elderly adult there would be more concerns.
-Their smaller body weight means any toxins would have a greater effect so it would be recommended that you call 999/112 straight away.
+Their smaller body weight means any toxins would have a greater effect so it would be recommended that you call 999/112 straight away. also, people with underlying medical conditions may react differently or not be able to suppress the venom.
 However the advice above still remains the same.
-Keep calm, avoid lots of movement, and reassure the casualty.
+Keep calm, avoid lots of movement, reassure the casualty and get medical help as soon as possible.
+Remember to mention the age or vulnerability of the casualty when you call.

 Don’t chase the snake!